Dermatofibroma Removed – All You Need To Know

 Can a Dermatofibroma Come Back After Removal — or Is It Gone for Good?

-When a dermatofibroma is successfully removed, it rarely grows back in the same place.
+When a dermatofibroma is successfully removed, it rarely recurs at the same site.
 That said, some folks are more prone to getting them, namely if they have skin that tends to scar or react to slight trauma.

-In cryotherapy, the cells that create the lesion are killed, but because they few may survive and gradually re-form the lesion, this can happen on rare occasions.
+In cryotherapy, the cells that form the lesion are killed, but because a few may survive and gradually reform the lesion, this can occur on rare occasions.
 If that were to occur, an easy follow-up procedure can fix the problem.”
 See Our Cryopen Treatment For Children

 FAQs for Dermatofibroma Removal